 Students at Rosedale schools are rewarded for academic achievement, exemplary behavior and citizenship, and high levels of attendance and participation.
 This program is designed to give community support to students who are doing well.
 Students are recognized after each academic quarter.

-RDA manages a six-to-eight week summer employment program providing Rosedale youth with work experience at a local business in an area of personal interest.
+RDA manages an eight week summer employment program providing Rosedale youth with work experience at a local business in an area of personal interest.

 Interested in building up your resume?
 Apply to participate in Summer Youth Employment!Download the Summer Youth Employment Application